Deblok-Workshop/NewDeblok/README.md

 ## Legal Notice

 Deblok is licensed under GNU General Public License v3.0 (GPLv3).
 By using, forking, or modifying the code, you agree to comply with the terms of this license.

+# Made with love from everyone at Deblok-Workshop ❤️